 Production downtime can easily throw off the flow of an operation, even if you plan it in advance.
 Oftentimes, unplanned stoppages or slowdowns are the result of preventable circumstances.
-To reduce operational downtime, you first need to understand what’s causing it.
+To reduce operational downtime, you first need to understand what’s causing it and how safety software can help address those root causes.

 Machinery and Equipment Failures